ParallaxAPIs/parallaxapis-sdk-playwright/README.md

 main().catch(console.error);

 ```
-You can also provide any browser, and context options which you need
+The system supports providing custom browser implementations and context options tailored to your requirements.

 ```javascript
 import DatadomeHandler from 'parallaxapis-sdk-playwright';